Abstract

 WSNs vary in their response characteristics

-TRPV1 drives the dynamic phase of a warm-temperature response
+TRPV1 drives the dynamic phase of warm-temperature responses

-Each temperature stimulus has two distinct phases: an initial, dynamic phase, in which the temperature rises rapidly.
-And a second, static phase, in which the temperature stabilizes (Figure 3C).
+Each temperature stimulus we divided into two distinct phases: an initial, dynamic phase, in which the temperature rises rapidly.
+And a second, static phase, in which the temperature stabilizes (Figure 3A).
 The majority of WSNs from wildtype animals respond during the rising, dynamic phase of the stimulus (Figure 3D and E).
-In comparison, WSNs from animals lacking TRPV1 predominantly responded during the static phase of the stimulus, while Trpm2-/- cells did not significantly differ in their response onset from wildtype cells (Figure 3D and E and Figure S4A-C).
-Additionally, TRPV1-positive cells in wildtype cultures – identified by their response to the TRPV1 activator capsaicin (3) – predominantly responded during the dynamic phase of the stimulus, compared to TRPV1-negative cells (Figure S4D-F).
+In comparison, WSNs from animals lacking TRPV1 predominantly responded during the static phase of the stimulus, while Trpm2−/− cells did not significantly differ in their response onset from wildtype cells (Figure 3D and E and Figure S6A-C).
+Additionally, TRPV1-positive cells in wildtype cultures – identified by their response to the TRPV1 activator capsaicin (3) – predominantly responded during the dynamic phase of the stimulus, compared to TRPV1-negative cells (Figure S6D-F).
 Collectively, these observations suggest that TRPV1, but not TRPM2, is involved in the response to dynamic, fast changes in temperature.

 Does the enrichment of cells responding during the dynamic stimulus phase affect the behaviour of the animals in the CPT?
-Indeed, Trpv1 over-expression led to a significantly stronger avoidance of warm temperatures in the CPT (Figure 4F and G, Table S2).
-Interestingly, Trpv1OX animals crossed significantly less between chambers, compared to wildtype animals, while having similar duration of stays at the test chamber (Figure 4H, Table S2), suggesting that Trpv1OX animals discriminate temperatures more rapidly.
+Indeed, Trpv1 over-expression led to a significantly stronger avoidance of the 38 °C side in the CPT (Figure 4F and G).
+Interestingly, Trpv1OX animals crossed significantly less between chambers, compared to wildtype animals, while having similar duration of stays at the test chamber (Figure 4H, I, and J), suggesting that Trpv1OX animals discriminate temperatures more rapidly.

 An evidence-accumulation model uncovers differences in evidence accumulation across genotypes

 In the previous sections, we have detailed the distinct effects that TRPV1 and TRPM2 exert on the temperature responses of sensory neurons.
 While these cellular-level findings are illuminating, they present a challenge when it comes to directly relating them to the more complex, multifaceted behaviours observed in our temperature preference assay.
-To bridge this gap, we conceptualized the temperature preference assay as a continuous decision-making process (Figure 5A and Figure 5B), allowing the use of established evidence accumulation frameworks.
-These models have been shown to successfully recapitulate animal and human behaviour in sensory decision tasks involving different modalities (38–40) and have even been directly linked to neural observations (41, 42).
+To bridge this gap, and extract parameters that could be directly correlated with the neuronal data, we conceptualized the temperature preference assay as a continuous decision-making process (Figure 5A and Figure 5B), allowing the use of established evidence accumulation frameworks.
+These models have been shown to successfully recapitulate animal and human behaviour in sensory decision tasks involving different modalities (37–39) and have even been directly linked to neural observations (40, 41).

 In our experimental setup, an animal enters a chamber and begins to accumulate evidence (i.e., it continuously collects and computes spatial temperature information) that drives its decision to stay or leave the chamber (Figure 5A).
-The resulting time spent in each chamber varies from visit to visit (Figure 1G and Figure 5A), highlighting the need to account for a dynamic decision-making process.
-Crucially, temperature perception is not static; this is particularly evident at the beginning of each visit, when the temperature difference is most pronounced, and changes over time until a threshold is reached that causes the animal to leave (Figure S1H).
-Traditional approaches to analysing these behaviours have largely overlooked these nuances, focusing instead on final outcomes or mean stay time (8, 15, 43), without considering the fluctuating nature of sensory perception and the variability of decision-making across visits and between individual animals.
+The resulting time spent in each chamber varies from visit to visit (Figure 1G and Figure 5A), highlighting the need to account for a dynamic and stochastic decision-making process.
+This stochastic variability could be due to many factors, such as variability between animals, fluctuations in cognitive variables (attention or motivation, for example), different exploration speeds of the mice (which alters the duration the mice are exposed to different temperatures, and which could result in a perceived change in perceptual threshold) or actual changes in perceptual threshold over time.
+Traditional approaches to analysing these behaviours have focused on final outcomes or mean stay time and thus may have overlooked these more subtle nuances (8, 16, 42, 43), without considering the fluctuating nature of sensory perception and the variability of decisionmaking across visits and between individual animals.

 A drift diffusion model recapitulates the animals’ behaviour in the CPT